Spiders Based on Anxiety: How Reinforcement Learning Can Deliver Desired User Experience in Virtual Reality Personalized Arachnophobia Treatment: Requirements Verification Study

 The results of the self-reported anxiety through the Subjective Units of Distress scale (SUDs) showed significantly higher ratings ($p < 0.01$) in the anxious environment compared to the ratings in the relaxing environment using a Wilcoxon signed-rank test.
 In addition to self-reporting, our study revealed a statistically significant impact of virtual spiders on individuals' physiological measures (heart rate variability), providing strong support for our hypothesis.
 Further details of this experiment can be found in Appendix A.

 One potential concern is that users may not have responded solely to the virtual spiders in the anxious environment, as the morgue setting itself may have contributed to their anxiety.
-Whether the anxiety stemmed primarily from the morgue or the spiders is less critical; our goal was to detect a change, and our second study demonstrates that we can manipulate sensor readings by altering the attributes of spiders.
+The anxious environment was intentionally designed as an extreme case to elicit a clear physiological response.
+While the morgue setting may have influenced participants' reactions alongside the presence of spiders, our second study confirms that physiological measures can change specifically in response to virtual spiders.
 Therefore, we proceeded under the assumption that the virtual spiders would cause changes in physiological responses, which our second study further supports.